Aphrontos/Complicate-Rock-Paper-Scissors/README.md

 **5** | W | W | L | L | D

 But, unfortunately, some information was lost.
-The variant code isn't known anymore.
+The variant code isn't readily known anymore.
 It has to be calculated for.
 To fix this:

 　    | 　    |  1  |  2  |  3  |  4  |  5